tomjoht/tomjoht.github.io/_posts/2015/5/2015-06-18-stc-summit-workshop-and-presentation.md

 It wasn't that difficult at all.
 We had 10 writers (6 published in the print magazine, and 4 more published in the online version).

- I'm happy to see the STC is recognizing and encouraging more emphasis with API documentation.
+I'm happy to see the STC is encouraging more attention and focus on API documentation.
 This year there's an entire API documentation track at the Summit (there are 5 sessions on API documentation, which you can [view by looking at the API tag here](http://lanyrd.com/2015/stc15/jun-22/on/api/)).

 ## Other notes